vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Sat Sep  7 02:18:52 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Sun Sep  8 02:22:38 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER